ahmad09hassan/amanah-legals/README.md

 ## Conversion architecture (for future editors)

-The page is structured as a legal brief ‚Äî each section is an "exhibit" in the argument:
+The page is structured as a legal brief - each section is an "exhibit" in the argument:

 | Section | Job |
 |---|---|